 Ways to Give

-Use our giving envelopes in the main services and drop in the offering basket, or mail your envelopes to the church office.
+Use our giving envelopes by dropping them in a collection box located in the lobbies or mail your envelopes to the church office.

 How Your Money Impacts Ministry

 For more information about how your generosity creates ministry opportunities, please read our Annual Report.
 You’ll find powerful testimonials and a detailed financial summary of the church’s stewardship.